 The Authoritative Approach

 Although similar in name, the authoritative approach is vastly different from the authoritarian approach.
-The authoritative approach recognizes and distinguishes the role of the school leader versus the student, yet they share equal value.
+The authoritative approach recognizes and distinguishes the school leader’s role versus the student, yet they share equal value.
 These leaders emulate an approach to student behavior management that results in trusted relationships.
 Consider the following observation made about parents who embrace the authoritative approach.

 These kinds of parents are responsive to their children and willing to listen to questions.
-When children fail to meet the expectations these parents are more nurturing and forgiving rather than punishing.
+When children fail to meet the expectations, these parents are more nurturing and forgiving rather than punishing.
 They monitor and impart clear standards to their children’s conduct.
 They are assertive but not intrusive and restrictive.
 Their methods of discipline are supportive rather than punitive.
-They want their children to be assertive as well as socially responsible, and self-regulated as well as cooperative.
+They want their children to be assertive and socially responsible, self-regulated, and cooperative.
 [Jennifer Hill, Teaching Kids Self-Discipline: Positive thinking of parenting]

-These types of parents, as well as school leaders, understand that the role of authority in the life of a child or student is to provide direction and accountability.
+These parents and school leaders understand that the role of authority in the life of a child or student is to provide direction and accountability.
 They also view their role as protector and guide – helping students understand the eventual consequences of inappropriate behavior without necessarily experiencing those consequences.
-When these relational elements are in place, and roles clearly understood, then, not only is the Character of the leader viewed with respect and trust, but character development also takes place in the student’s life.
-The potential effect on the student’s life goes back to establishing clear goals of what the school is about, and keeping those goals visible and central to the school’s operation.
+When these relational elements are in place and roles clearly understood, then not only is the Character of the leader viewed with respect and trust, but character development also takes place in the student’s life.
+The potential effect on the student’s life goes back to establishing clear goals of what the school is about and keeping those goals visible and central to the school’s operation.
 The management of each student discipline issue is an opportunity to keep the main thing the main thing.

 ©Toby A. Travis, Ed.D.
 All Rights Reserved

 - Diana Baumrind, “The discipline controversy revisited,” Family Relations 45, no. 4 (1996): 405-414.